wp-plugins/miniorange-login-openid/readme.txt

 See the <a href="https://wordpress.org/plugins/miniorange-login-openid/screenshots/">Screenshots</a> section for visuals on social sharing.

 = Easy Integration =
 Easy integration with your website with options to add Social login on login page, registration page and comments section.
 Add `miniOrange - Social Login` widget to add social login in widget area.
+Add shortcode [miniorange_social_login] to add social login in other places.
 Add social sharing applications to home page, posts, content pages and anywhere on your site using widgets.
 For Social Sharing, use `miniOrange Sharing - Vertical` for floating vertical widget and `miniOrange Sharing - Horizontal` for horizontal widget to add social sharing in widget area.
+Add shortcode [miniorange_social_sharing] for horizontal sharing icons and [miniorange_social_sharing_vertical] for vertical sharing icons.

 = Beautiful customizations =
 Customize Social Login and Social Sharing icons using a range of UI options like shape, size and theme.